+(6) Verification samples following detection tested negative for total coliforms and E. coli.
+Detection was not in violation of the MCL.

-- (1) Results in the Level Detected column for inorganic contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - (2) Results in the Level Detected column for radioactive contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - (3) The results in the column indicating "Highest Level Detected" for Chlorine and Chloramines are the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
-The range of results is the range of results of all the individual samples collected during the past year. - (4) The highest level detected for chloramine represents 1 out of 6592 samples. - (5) The results in the column indicating "Highest Level Detected" for total trihalomethanes and HAA5 are the highest locational running annual average (LRAA), computed quarterly, of quarterly averages of all samples collected.
+(1) Results in the Level Detected column for inorganic contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency.

+(2) Results in the Level Detected column for radioactive contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency.

+(3) The results in the column indicating "Highest Level Detected" for Chlorine and Chloramines are the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
+The range of results is the range of results of all the individual samples collected during the past year.

+(4)The highest level detected for chloramine represents 1 out of 6667 samples.

+(S) The results in the column indicating "Highest Level Detected" for total trihalomethanes and HAA5 are the highest locational running annual average (LRAA), computed quarterly, of quarterly averages of all samples collected.
 The range of results are the range of individual sample results (lowest to highest) for all monitoring locations.